fbpx

 The cult classic, Terminator, starring Arnold Schwarzenegger as a cyborg assassin from the future is the perfect combination of action, sci-fi technology, and personification of machine learning.

-The humanistic cyborg is created by Cyberdyne Systems and is known as T-800 model 101.
+The humanistic cyborg was created by Cyberdyne Systems and is known as T-800 model 101.
 Designed specifically for infiltration and combat and is sent on a mission to kill Sarah Connor before she gives birth to John Connor, who would become the ultimate savior for humanity after the robotic uprising.

 In this classic, we get to see advanced artificial intelligence in the works and how it has considered humanity the biggest threat to the world.
 Bent upon total destruction of the human race, only freedom fighters led by John Connor stand in their way.
 Therefore, sending The Terminator back in time to alter their future is the top priority.